 Natural gas: A blessing or a curse to West Virginia? (concl.)

-Posted on behalf of The Bell Law Firm, PLLC on Apr 29, 2011 in Wrongful Death
+Posted on behalf of Stewart Bell, PLLC on Apr 29, 2011 in Wrongful Death

 In our last post, we reviewed the legislative findings underpinning the recently enacted Marcellus Gas and Manufacturing Development Act.
 The Legislature clearly states its enthusiasm for the advancement of the natural gas industry in West Virginia, citing the new jobs and business opportunities that come with its development.
 At the same time, consumer advocates and environmental organizations are warning state leaders about the risks to workers, the public and the state's natural resources.